 - Evoke emotion

 STEP 6: Make Sure its Shareable

-The quickest way to creating shareable content is to produce an eye-catching graphic.
-Not only that, but images make an immediate impact.
+The quickest way to create shareable content is to produce an eye-catching graphic.
+Not only will it help get your content shared, but images make an immediate impact.

 Did you know: